Local moving companies in Lubbock

 • In the last presidential election, New York voted Democratic and Lubbock voted Republican.

-• During the coldest part of the year, New York reaches the temperature of 16º F and Lubbock gets down to 26º F.
+• During the coldest part of the year, Lubbock reaches the temperature of 16º F while New York only gets down to 26º F, so you’ll be able to enjoy warmer winter weather in the Empire State.

-• You can expect about 44 inches of annual rainfall in New York vs. 20 inches of rainfall in Lubbock.
+• When you make the move to New York from Lubbock, make sure you have a good pair of rainboots on hand.
+Expect about 44 inches of annual rainfall in New York compared to only 20 inches of annual rainfall in Lubbock.

-• In New York, it snows about 62 inches annually vs. 7 inches of snow in Lubbock.
+• In New York, it snows about 62 inches annually, compared to the 7 inches of snow in Lubbock.
+Make sure you like the cold and enjoy snowy weather before making the move.

 Comparing the pros of Lubbock, TX, vs. New York: